theopmw/recipe-box/README.md

     - The navigation menu is condensed into a hamburger icon on tablet devices and smaller, to provide positive UX and not overcrowd the UI.

 - **Footer**
-    - The footer consists of a newletter signup button that launches a modal containing the signup form and links to Recipe Box social media (note that as Recipe Box is for eductional purposes only and therefore does not have social media, the links redirect to the specific platform home page)
+    - The footer consists of a newsletter signup button that launches a modal containing the signup form and links to Recipe Box social media (note that as Recipe Box is for educational purposes only and therefore does not have social media, the links redirect to the specific platform home page)

     - Below this, the site copyright information is displayed

 ### Home Page (available to all users, no need to register account)

 - The **Home Page** features 6 Materialize cards displaying the top 6 recipes based on user views.
 Each time a user clicks on a recipe card to view the full recipe, a view is added to the DB and the recipes with the most views are rendered on the page.

 - Below the top 6 recipes is a "MORE RECIPES HERE" button that redirects the user to the Recipes Page, which features all recipes stored on the site (see below).